k3ntako/High-School-Internship/4-javascript/1-comments-variables-types.md

 ### Declaring a variable

 `var` and `let` each create a variable.
 No value (data) is assigned yet (it's an empty box).
+Keep in mind that variable names have to be unique (in a given scope).
+In other words, you cannot use the same variable name more than once (in a given scope).

 ```javascript
 let myVariable;